-Parents or guardians must have their child's oral health assessed and have proof of the assessment by a licensed dentist or registered dental health professional no later than May 31 of the student's first school year (kindergarten or first grade).
+Parents or guardians must have their child's oral health assessed and have proof of the assessment by a licensed dentist or registered dental health professional no later than May 31 of the student's first school year (TK, kindergarten, or first grade).
 Assessments within the twelve months before the child enters school also meet this requirement.
+The parent/guardian may be excused from this requirement if the assessment would be a financial burden, there is lack of access to an appropriate professional, or they do not consent to the assessment.
 [EC 49452.8; ne]